Professor Ray Hudson, BA, PhD, DLitt, DSC

 Ray Hudson joined the staff of the Department of Geography in 1972 (having been awarded a BA and PhD at Bristol University) and became a Professor in 1990.
-Ray was Chairman of the Department from 1992 to 1997 and holds, or has held, various senior positions in the University (including serving as Director of the interdisciplinary Wolfson Research Institute, 2002-7 and then as Pro-ViceChancellor and Deputy Vice Chancellor).
-He is currently Acting Vice Chancellor and sits on Council and Finance and General Purposes Committee and chairs Senate . .
-As AVC he represents the University on a number of economic development organisations in north east England and on a variety of other regional and national organisations.
+Ray was Chairman of the Department from 1992 to 1997 and has held, various senior positions in the University, including serving as Director of the interdisciplinary Wolfson Research Institute, 2003-7 and then as Pro-ViceChancellor and Deputy Vice Chancellor.
+He was Acting Vice Chancellor, 2014-15.
+He has served on all of the University's major committees and on a variety of local and regional economic and social development and voluntary organisations.

-A political-economic geographer, his research has focussed upon economic geographies, processes of combined and uneven development, relations between corporate and state policies and issues of territorial development, He was one of a small number of geographers in the early 1970s who began to explore political economy approaches as an alternative to the then-dominant neoclassical location theories and statiistical modelling approaches.
+A political-economic geographer, his research has focussed upon economic geographies, processes of combined and uneven development, relations between corporate and state policies and issues of territorial development.
+Much of his empirical reseach has focussed on 'old' industrial regions.
+He was one of a small number of geographers in the early 1970s who began to explore political economy approaches as an alternative to the then-dominant neoclassical location theories and statiistical modelling approaches.
 His more recent research has included work on the social economy, on relations betweeen legal and illegal economies, and on the relationships between economy and environment and processes of material transformation and value creation.
 His publications include Wrecking a Region (Pion, 1989), Production, Places and Environment (Pearson, 2000), Digging up Trouble: The Environment, Protest and Opencast Coal Mining (with Huw Beynon and Andrew Cox, Rivers Oram, 2000), Producing Places (Guilford, 2001), Placing the Social Economy (with Ash Amin and Angus Cameron, Routledge, 2002), Economic Geographies: Circuits, Flows and Spaces, Sage, 2005) and Approches to Economic Geography: Towards a Geographical Political Economy (Routledge, 2016)..